 7 Sneaky Ways to Save on Summer Travel

-A few blocks can save you as much as $100 a night--so what if you have to walk seven minutes to get to sand?
-Just check with the hotel or Airbnb host to make sure you don’t need a special pass for beach access (and ask if you need to BYO umbrella).
+A few blocks can save you as much as $100 a night—so what if you have to walk seven minutes to get to sand?
+Just check with the hotel or Airbnb host to make sure you don’t need a special pass for beach access and ask if you need to BYO umbrella.
+(Same rules apply elsewhere—you could save $200 on your Disney World vacation by staying offsite.)

 It’s your honeymoon!
 Or birthday!
 Or maybe it’s just a long-overdue weekend away from the kids.
 Whatever the reason for your getaway, let the manager know in advance via email.
 (Just say: “Dear Manager, It’s my birthday!
 Do you offer any special packages or deals?”)
 Even if all it gets you is a free upgrade, it’s worth speaking up.